NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsK.clean.rst

 | Location |  Beuletools                                                       |
 +----------+-------------------------------------------------------------------+

-This command removes all current jobs and reactivates the following jobs if the respective facilities are available: HOTKEY (Qjump's Hotkey System) BLANK (Blanks screen if no key pressed) Qmons Nix-Job (see NIX) Server (see FSERVE)
+This command removes all current jobs and re-activates the following jobs if the respective facilities are available: HOTKEY (Qjump's Hotkey System) BLANK (Blanks screen if no key pressed) Qmons Nix-Job (see NIX) Server (see FSERVE)